-Discover how to apply for non-repayable, needs-assessed Disabled Students' Allowances (DSA), which are designed to help students with a mental health problem, long-term illness or other disability reach their full academic potential
+Discover how to apply for non-repayable, needs-assessed Disabled Students' Allowances (DSA), designed to help university students with a mental health problem, long-term illness or other disability reach their full academic potential

 How much can I receive?

-Welsh students can expect to receive up to £33,460 in 2024/25 for support towards the cost of specialist equipment, a non-medical helper or other general requirements.
+Welsh students can expect to receive up to £34,000 for support towards the cost of:

 In Northern Ireland, eligible students can receive up to £25,000 based on their individual needs.

 Your background, household income and employment status won't affect the funding you're entitled to.
-DSA funding is needs-tested, not means-tested, meaning you'll complete a needs assessment to determine the level of help you require.
+DSA funding is needs-tested rather than means-tested, meaning you'll complete a needs assessment to determine the level of help you require.

 Am I eligible for DSA?